-Explore Okushiri Island's hiking trails, pedal its quiet roads, and take in the panoramic view from Mt.
+Explore Okushiri Island's hiking trails, cycle along the breezy coastline, and take in the panoramic view from Mt.
 Tamashima.
-Enjoy fishing and snorkeling in the clear blue waters in summer, and watch the sun go down while relaxing at Kamuiwaki Onsen, Hokkaido's westernmost hot spring.
+Enjoy sea kayaking and snorkeling in the clear blue waters in summer, or watch the sun go down while relaxing at Kamuiwaki Onsen, Hokkaido's westernmost hot spring.

 Okushiri is a seafood lover's paradise.
 Make sure to try one of the island's signature seasonal dishes, a bowl of fresh abalone and sea urchin on rice.
-Okushiri produces its own wine, too.
+Okushiri also produces its own wine and sake.